arpitjain799/alacorder/README.md

 pip install alacorder
 ```

-## **Using the guided interface**
+## **Using the command line interface**

 #### **Once you have a Python environment up and running, you can launch the guided interface in two ways:**

-1.  *Utilize the `alacorder` command line tool in Python:* Use the command line tool `python -m alacorder`, or `python3 -m alacorder`.
+1.  *Utilize the `alacorder` module in your command line:* Use the command line tool `python -m alacorder`, or `python3 -m alacorder`.
 If  the guided version is launched instead of the command line tool, update your installation with `pip install --upgrade alacorder`.

 2. *Conduct custom searches with `alac`:* Use the import statement `from alacorder import alac` to use the Alacorder APIs to collect custom data from case detail PDFs.
 See how you can make `alacorder` work for you in the code snippets below.